 - 1 pinch sea salt + more to your taste

-- 1/3 cup cashew cream or cashew milk (plain, unsweetened)
+- 1/3 cup cashew milk (or plain cashew cream, unsweetened)

 - 1 tbsp vegan walnut parmesan (or nutritional yeast)

-Transfer the boiled potatoes to a large mixing bowl.
+- Transfer the boiled potatoes to a large mixing bowl.
 Pour in the olive oil and mash until smooth and fluffy.
-Add the cashew cream a little bit at a time and continue mashing until desired consistency is achieved.
+Add the cashew milk or cream a little bit at a time and continue mashing until desired consistency is achieved.

 - Stir in the nutritional yeast, taste and adjust seasoning with more sea salt and nutritional yeast to your liking.